Southern Sweet Tea

 Brew the tea

 There are two popular ways of brewing tea.
-The one Mama and I use the most right now (this may change when the wind changes direction) is the saucepot method.
+The one Mama and I use the most right now (this may change when the wind changes direction) is the sauce pot method.

-For a half gallon of tea, put five regular-sized tea bags in a pot.
+For half a gallon of tea, put five regular-sized tea bags in a pot.
 Cover with water (you want about three inches of water in your pot).

-You don’t have to worry about taking the tea bag labels off either.
+You don’t have to worry about taking the tea bag labels off, either.

-Now, as Mama says “In a pot, bring tea just to a boil and then remove from heat and turn off the eye”.
+Now, as Mama says “In a pot, bring tea just to a boil and then remove from heat and turn off the eye.”

 Cover and steep the tea for 15 minutes.